gingerlime/smugline/README.md

 ## Issues / Questions

-smugsync is still young and experimental.
+smugline is still young and experimental.
 Feel free to open an issue on github to report any problems.
-Code contributions are most welcome to extend and improve smugsync
+Code contributions are most welcome to extend and improve smugline

 ## License

-smugsync is distributed under the MIT license.
+smugline is distributed under the MIT license.
 All 3rd party libraries and components are distributed under their respective license terms.